 Corn hole is a big deal here in the South!
 Everyone loves to play it.
 Adapt the game to the ability of your loved one and have a blast doing it!
 Do it indoors or outside.

-fall is synonymous with football season.
+For some, fall is synonymous with football season.
 Get together and watch the game!
 Root for your favorite team.
 Dress up in your teams colors.
 Eat the treats you made and have a blast with your family!

 *provide a quiet place for your loved one living with dementia, if they are feeling overwhelmed with the commotion that often happens around watching football.